caize/phalcon7-docs/zh/api/Phalcon_Cache_Backend_Lmdb.rst

 .. role:: raw-html(raw)
    :format: html

-:raw-html:`<a href="https://github.com/dreamsxin/cphalcon7/blob/master/ext/cache/backend/yac.c" class="btn btn-default btn-sm">Source on GitHub</a>`
+:raw-html:`<a href="https://github.com/dreamsxin/cphalcon7/blob/master/ext/cache/backend/lmdb.c" class="btn btn-default btn-sm">Source on GitHub</a>`

-Allows to cache output fragments, PHP data or raw data to a yac backend  This adapter uses the special yacd key "_PHCY" to store all the keys internally used by the adapter
+Allows to cache output fragments, PHP data or raw data to a lmdb backend  This adapter uses the special lmdbd key "_PHCY" to store all the keys internally used by the adapter

 .. code-block:: php